Paventhanpkp/rest-api/README.md

 	@Register			-	will execute Register->Login scenario<br>
 	@CreateUser			-	will execute create user->retrieve scenario<br>

-pass the -DTestEnv vm argument with environment name DIT/SIT this will load the corresponding property file to load the corresponding environment properties
+Also, pass the -DTestEnv vm argument with environment name DIT/SIT this will load the corresponding property file based one environment.

 Custom Reporting - Cucumber-JVM (maven-cucumber-reporting) has been used